pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 ### High Priority

-- Enhance results visualization for clarity and insight
-- Ensure all results components are fully mobile responsive and accessible
-- Review and improve user experience for results and feedback
+- Review and improve user experience for results and feedback, ensuring clarity, accessibility, and mobile responsiveness
+- Consider adding user guidance, tooltips, or summary explanations for results

 ### Medium Priority